jghamburg/pbt-demo/README.md

 2. And verify this behavior with generated tests like in the 100 or 1.000 instead of at most ten examples like I used to do in the past.

 As I first asked about experiences on PBT in my company I found that it is still not widely known in the Java community.
-Even if the first appearance took place in 2000 in a paper by

-The first steps of PBT were taken at the beginning of this milenium and was presented by a paper of Coen Claessen and John Hughes.
+The first steps of PBT were taken at the beginning of this milenium and were presented by a paper of Coen Claessen and John Hughes using Haskell.
 And on the other hand I heard things like:

 * "I already use specification by example.
 So why jet another framefork to learn?"
 * "What is the benefit of this? - I already have a very high test coverage."